-166. Final consumption expenditure of NPISHs includes two categories as it is indicated in ESA95:
+174. Final consumption expenditure of NPISHs includes two categories as it is indicated in ESA95:

-- the value of the goods and services produced by NPISHs other than own-account capital formation and other than expenditure made by households and other units which means their non-market output - expenditures by NPISHs on goods or services produced by market producers and redistributed through their intermediate non-profit activities to households for consumption

-• It covers a line of individual actual final consumption of goods and services in the Households sector.
-Assuming that the organizations listed in this sector do not produce for their own final use but they really serve the households with their whole volume of production these social transfers in kind are calculated as the difference between their gross output and their sales income combined with the value of the redistributed goods and services.
+- the value of the goods and services produced by NPISHs other than own-account capital formation and other than expenditure made by households and other units (their non-market output) - expenditures by NPISHs on goods or services produced by market producers that are supplied without any transformation to households for their consumption as social transfer in kind. - It covers various individual items.
+The social transfers in kind are calculated as the difference between their output and their sales and fees received, plus the value of the redistributed goods and services produced by market producers.